 Motor cars: Input tax cannot be claimed in respect of any motor car supplied to or imported by the vendor, whether the supply is by way of purchase or lease.
 A motor car is defined as a motor car, station wagon, minibus, double cab light delivery vehicle and any other motor vehicle normally used on public roads, which has 3 or more wheels, and is constructed or converted wholly or mainly for carrying passengers.
-It excludes vehicles capable of accommodating only one person or suitable for carrying more than 16 persons, or caravans, ambulances, vehicles of unladen mass of 3 500 kilograms or more, game viewing vehicles or hearses.
+It excludes vehicles capable of accommodating only one person or suitable for carrying more than 16 persons, or caravans, ambulances, vehicles or hearses.
 This prohibition does not apply to motor dealers.